HabitatMap/HabitatMap/pages/airbeam/users-guide.md

   </h2>

   <p class="p--body">
     AirBeam3 is weather resistant not weatherproof.
 When used outdoors, care should be taken to protect AirBeam3 from direct exposure to rain, for instance, by hanging it under an eave.
+In addition, when temperatures exceed 100 degrees Fahrenheit, AirBeam3 should be shaded to prevent damage to the battery.
   </p>

   <a id="power" class="anchor">